osrf-migration/cloudsim-wiki/Running_portal.md

 # Running cloudsim-portal

-Now we'll launch the portal server, which manages users and talks to Amazon AWS to launch machines.
+Now we'll launch the portal server, which talks to Amazon AWS to launch machines.

 ### Configuration ###